Ugrashravas/paniniprotocol/docs/index.md

 Additionally, we have also deciphered Nietzche's "Also sprach Zarathustra" from the original German beyond the (original) unicity distance.
 This will be uploaded here in due time.

+## But Why is Yajnadevam's Math Wrong?

+This is a very pertinent question.
+It reminds us of one of our favorite "proofs" from high school:

+$$
+x^2 = x \cdot x = \underbrace{x + x + x + \cdots + x}_{x \text{ times}} \quad \text{(multiplication as repeated addition)}
+$$

+Take the derivative on both sides:

+$$
+\frac{d}{dx}(x^2) = \frac{d}{dx}(\underbrace{x + x + \cdots + x}_{x \text{ times}})
+$$

+Apply the sum rule:

+$$
+2x = \underbrace{1 + 1 + \cdots + 1}_{x \text{ times}} = x
+$$
+$$ 2x = x $$
+So, when $x \neq 0$
+$$ \therefore 2 = 1 $$

+If this is shown even to students of the first grade, most of them will point out that the final result is obviously wrong.
+Yet they may struggle to explain why, as they don't understand concepts like functions, limits, or derivatives.
+Even beginner students of calculus often miss the flaw at first glance if the presentation is slick; And they are even more likely to do so if the erroneous conclusion is hidden.

+A similar kind of mistake is happening here, with an extra layer of *double blindness*:

+- Even beginner students of Sanskrit can easily tell that Yajnadevam's results are wrong.
+But they usually lack the tools of information theory to explain *why* the method fails.

+- On the other hand, those trained in information theory usually have no knowledge of Sanskrit.
+They see the math but don't have the tools to judge the linguistic absurdity of the output.

+In fact, just like novice calculus students with the $2 = 1$ "proof", even professors of information theory may overlook the flaws in the method if it’s presented smoothly, unless they are shown the blatantly false final result.
+And this is exactly what happens: during his [presentations at various institutes](https://x.com/yajnadevam/status/1865947711880757272), Yajnadevam focuses only on the method, rarely (if ever) revealing the final linguistic outputs.
+This makes him claim that his method has been endorsed by the audience, even when its conclusions were hidden from and/or incomprehensible to them.

+We have however begun reviewing the math in detail and have already noted some fundamental flaws in Yajnadevam's methods.
+However, merely noting the flaws is often not satisfactory for a zealous audience, so we are attempting to formulate the correct mathematical model for this problem.
+This shall be uploaded here in due time.

 ## Present Status